Last Updated on

 - Cost: $1,800

-The Munchkin is a short-legged breed of cat who arose from a spontaneous mutation in Louisiana in the early 1980s.
-They are a playful, outgoing and friendly breed who keeps their kitten-like behaviour well into adulthood.
+The munchkin or sausage cat is a short-legged breed, which was discovered in Louisiana in 1983.
+The short legs are due to achondroplasia, a genetic disorder which results in dwarfism.
+Munchkins are playful, outgoing and friendly who retain their kitten-like behaviour well into adulthood.

-Originating in the state of Louisiana, a teacher by the name of Sandra Hochenedel rescued two cats who had been chased under a truck by a dog.
+The story starts in 1983 when music teacher Sandra Hochenedel from Louisiana rescued two cats who had been chased under a truck by a dog.
 Both cats had short legs.
 Sandra gave away a grey cat, called Blueberry and kept the black one, named Blackberry.
 Blackberry was pregnant at the time of her rescue and went on to give birth to four kittens, two of whom also had shortened legs.
 One of the short-legged kittens, Toulouse was given to Kay LeFrance.
-It is Blackberry and Toulouse who became founders of the Munchkin breed.
+It is Blackberry and Toulouse who became founders of the breed.

 Munchkins have a genetic condition known as achondroplasia which was first observed in a population of cats in the 1930s but these cats disappeared during the war.